reflective-dk/re-adfs-plugin/README.md

 RestSharp.dll
 Newtonsoft.Json.dll

-Compiled to WIndows 2012 server [here](ReflectiveAttributeStore/bin/Release).
+Compiled to Windows 2016 server [here](ReflectiveAttributeStore/bin/Release).

 *NB when updating the DLL's you need to stop the service, because it will not allow overriding files.